Inaugurations are highly anticipated events in D.C. Now people must watch from their couches.

 Matt Tyack, a 47-year-old from Columbus, Ohio, booked a hotel room in D.C. as a gift to his daughter, who he said had grown up to be far more politically savvy and passionate than he could have dreamed.
 An anti-democratic mob, he said, would not stand in the way of their first presidential inauguration together.

-Tyack said that he has packed extra snacks in case road closures prevent food delivery and that they hope to walk downtown, even if there isn’t much to see.
+Tyack said he has packed extra snacks in case road closures prevent food delivery and that they hope to walk downtown, even if there isn’t much to see.

 “Even if we watch the actual event on TV, hopefully we can venture out and watch a little bit of history, even if it’s just seeing the security,” he said.
-“It’s still history, the first time the Capitol has been stormed since 1812.”
+“It’s still history, the first time the Capitol has been stormed since [the War of] 1812.”

 The loss of a traditional Inauguration Day is particularly gutting for many longtime D.C. residents who have often participated in the event or relied on it for business.
 Elliott Ferguson, who heads the tourism promotion agency Destination D.C., said at a news conference Tuesday that inauguration tourists usually spend $1 billion in the city.

 “That’s not happening this year,” he said.
-He said he worries about how to reassure Americans and global audiences, who are currently seeing a city under military lockdown on their TV screens, that Washington is in fact a safe and welcoming place to visit.
+He said he worries about how to reassure Americans and global audiences, who are seeing a city under military lockdown on their TV screens, that Washington is in fact a safe and welcoming place to visit.
 “We’re going to focus on . . . how safe Washington is, even though the perception might be a concern,” he added.

 Democrats and inauguration fans, trying to make the best of things, are looking for small ways to be part of the moment, even from their porches.
 Some said they plan to ring bells and play musical instruments for four minutes after Biden takes the oath of office to usher in a new president.